SenPei-CU/AMRinference/README.md

 Run harmonizeM() to estimate colonization probabilities for patients on paths connecting genetically related patients.

 Run inference() to estimate colonization probabilities for all patients using information from multimodal observations.

+The expected run time depends on the computer's CPU speed.
+On a "normal" desktop computer, it will take within 3 hours.
+The progress of the code will be printed out when the function is running.